clean-arch-enablers-project/cae-framework/README.md

 ![image](https://github.com/clean-arch-enablers-project/cae-framework/assets/60593328/851f8f40-b14f-4ed4-a401-c94da21d0fe9)

 Here it is a REST API Endpoint making the RetrieveCustomersUseCase available to be used.
 In order to get the use case to be executed, the Controller endpoint execution instantiated an object for the input (useCaseInput, line 27) and passed it at the execution method call (FunctionUseCase::execute, line 33).
 The execution call receives a second parameter as well, still not mentioned up to this moment.
 The correlation ID is a string value in UUID format.
 Use Case executions will always receive an instance of UseCaseExecutionCorrelation, which encapsulates the UUID string value.
-This is a design decision to generate logs at each Use Case execution with a unique identifier just out of the box.
+This is a design decision to generate logs at each Use Case execution with a unique identifier right out of the box.
 So every execution of any Use Case will have a log generated with a UUID identifier in it, telling if the Use Case execution was successful or not.

 ![image](https://github.com/clean-arch-enablers-project/cae-framework/assets/60593328/b328c58d-cbcf-410c-ad10-6d72e92bbcb5)